America 250 Celebration at Cotesworth

 Saturday, April 25, 2026

-Location: Cotesworth Cultural and Heritage Center, Carrollton, Mississippi
+Cotesworth Cultural and Heritage Center, Carrollton, Mississippi

-Master of Ceremonies: Kenny Downs
+Master of Ceremonies Kenny Downs guided a patriotic opening, including:

-Welcome – Melanie Bowman, Regent, Chakchiuma Chapter NSDAR
+• Welcome – Melanie Bowman, Regent, Chakchiuma Chapter NSDAR

 Invocation – Beth Duncan, MSSDAR State Chaplain